Sometimes saving money on taxes is as easy as choosing the right types of investments.

 POINTS TO KNOW

-- Investments that minimize trading activity and offset gains with losses will result in a lower tax bill.
+- Investments that minimize trading activity and offset gains with losses may result in a lower tax bill.

 - Some investments are exempt from taxation altogether.